"What you don’t know can hurt you!" It’s an old saying, but still very true today.

 Employers Google/Bing job seekers more than 80% of the time, according to recent research.
 Someone out there who looks like you may be hurting your chances, even if it is not really you.

 Employers these days don’t have the time - or the need - to determine if the bad stuff they have found is about the applicant they are considering.

-They just move on to the next applicant.
+They just move on to the next applicant, and discard your application.

 We can no longer successfully operate in the world with our cyber-head stuck in the sand (to mangle an old cliche a bit).
 We must pay attention to our online reputations, or risk some very negative results to our reputations and, consequently, to our job searches.